 Note: FY2022 is as of December 12

 Since the institutionalization of the cost-effectiveness evaluation, 4 items were selected as eligible items in FY 2019, 8 items in FY 2020, 15 items in FY 2021, and 10 items in FY 2022 as of December 12, 2022 ( Figure 1 ).
 The categories of these items are classified as H1 to H5, respectively.
-For detailed classification of these categories, please refer to the Supplement at the end of this document.
+Please refer to the Supplement at the end of this document for the detailed classification of these categories.
 In the similar drug efficacy method, the items are those for which the additional fee for usefulness is calculated, and in the cost accounting method, among those for which the additional fee for usefulness is calculated or disclosed at less than 50%, the items with a peak market size of 10 billion yen or more are classified as H1 and those with a peak market size of 5 billion yen or more as H2.
 According to the publicly available information on C2H, all of the items designated as H2 have been evaluated.

 The total time required for cost-effectiveness evaluation is 9 months for company analysis, 3 months for public analysis or 6 months for re-analysis, and 2 to 3 months for comprehensive evaluation by a specialized organization, which in total takes more than one year from the selection of items for evaluation.
 In Japan, not all drugs are subject to the cost-effectiveness evaluation system, but drugs and medical devices that are highly innovative and have a large financial impact are subject to the system (with some exceptions, such as for pediatric patients), so the number of cases is limited compared to other countries.
 The results of the analysis must be taken into consideration.